 Want to Study Oceanography?

 Join our research teams in the Department of Oceanography at Texas A&M University and become Scholars of Oceanography.
 Students from under-represented groups are especially encouraged to apply.
-These scholarships will support up to four Ph.D. and five MS students to begin in the Spring or Fall of 2016.
+These scholarships will support Ph.D. and MS students to begin in the Fall of 2017 or Spring of 2018.

 The oceans are connected to or drive major Earth processes, such as atmospheric and oceanic circulation, climate and weather, plate tectonics, and sustainability of marine life and resources (e.g. fisheries, oil, gas, gas hydrates).
 Oceans impact our present and future life and economy, even if we live far from the sea.
 We are entering a new era of methods for observing the ocean, but we can never measure everything everywhere continuously.
 Therefore, modeling of existing data and processes is necessary to obtain a broader view of present and future conditions and consequences of societal policies.
 We need more scientists who understand the interconnectedness of all fields of oceanography.